dbratell/goodreadslibrarianaddon/README.md

 Installation
 ===
+The extension is published
+[in the Chrome Web Store](https://chrome.google.com/webstore/detail/goodreads-librarian-tools/pdfajdihdnkfpfhnpnjlipejcfojdfbm), and from there it can be installed in Opera, Chrome and other Chromium based browsers.

-The extension has not yet been uploaded to Chrome Web Store so it can only be used in development mode.
+The extension scripts are also compatible with Firefox but has not (yet) been packaged and uploaded there.

+To use the very latest version from github, it needs to be installed in "development mode".
+To use in development mode:

-To use in development mode, turn on "Developer Mode" on your extension page.
+* Turn on "Developer Mode" on your extension page.
+* Download/clone/checkout all files on your disk.
+* "Load Unpacked" on the extension page.

-Download/clone/checkout all files on your disk.
-"Load Unpacked" and it is running.
-Note that this bypasses all the controls Google does on extensions so only do this if you trust the code and its developers.
+Note that running in developer mode bypasses all the controls Google does on extensions so only do this if you trust the code and its developers.

-Compatibility
+Compatibility with Goodreads
 ===

 The extension works with the current web version of Goodreads as of